KaushikKPDARE/WebsiteSearcher-WeWork/README.md

 Search Term: "log in"

-PS: There are some exceptions with SSL certicate validation.
+PS: There are some exceptions with SSL certificate validation.